Skip to main content

 How is rectal prolapse diagnosed?

-Sometimes the symptoms of rectal prolapse can be confused for another common complaint–prolapsing hemorrhoids.
-A colon and rectal surgeon can offer solutions for these as well.
+Sometimes the symptoms of rectal prolapse can be confused with another common complaint–prolapsing hemorrhoids.
+A colon and rectal surgeon can also offer solutions for this condition.

 If there are other symptoms, like urine leakage and pain, pelvic prolapse may also need to be addressed by another specialist.